DataDog/dd-sdk-roku/CONTRIBUTING.md

 or UI, contact our support team via https://docs.datadoghq.com/help/ for direct, faster assistance.

-You may submit bug reports concerning the Datadog SDK for Android by [opening a Github issue](https://github.com/DataDog/dd-sdk-roku/issues/new?labels=bug&template=bug_report.md).
+You may submit bug reports concerning the Datadog SDK for Roku by [opening a Github issue](https://github.com/DataDog/dd-sdk-roku/issues/new?labels=bug&template=bug_report.md).
 At a minimum, please provide: